supreme-gg-gg/pendulum-tracking/README.md

 ### Supported Graphs

-The following graphs are supported by the graph as per the current release:
+The following graphs or outputs are supported by the graph as per the current release:

 1. Regular angle vs. time graph with period computed